See Disneyland’s Main Street Electrical Parade From Your Home On March 7

 Another feature of the Main Street Electrical Parade that makes it so distinct is show’s main parade music theme, “Baroque Hoedown” written by Jean-Jacques Perrey and Gershon Kingsley who were the first musicians to use the Moog Synthesiser reports the O. C. Register.
 The two had originally recorded the song for the album, Kaleidoscopic Vibrations: Electronic Pop Music From Way Out recorded in 1967.
 In 1972, Disney decided that they needed the music for their parade.
 Though Perrey passed away late last year, his music lives on.

-“[Jean-Jacques Perrey’s] music was visionary,” says Don Dorsey, a former musical director for Disneyland. “‘Baroque Hoedown’ is only one tune from his catalog, but brought happiness to millions and millions of people all around the world through Disney’s parade.”
+“[Jean-Jacques Perrey’s] music was visionary,” says Don Dorsey, a former musical director for Disneyland.
+“Baroque Hoedown’ is only one tune from his catalog, but brought happiness to millions and millions of people all around the world through Disney’s parade.”

 RELATED REPORTS FROM INQUISITR: